top of page

 Testing Process

-Q: What ages do you provide neuropsychological/psychological and psychoeducational testing for?
+Q: What ages do you provide neuropsychological and academic testing for?

 Q: What can I expect from the testing process?